 Frank just bought a new phone and his old phone was registered with the Citibank OTP app.
 He was wondering if he could just download the OTP app without deregistering the old phone.
 His phone number and telecommunications provider is the same though he had to swap the SIM card.

-Unfortunately, for security reasons, if you register your Citibank account with the OTP app on your new phone, it will automatically de-register your account from the old phone.
+Unfortunately, for security reasons, if you registry your Citibank account with the OTP app on your new phone, it will automatically de-register your account from the old phone.

 - If the app's not working on your mobile, you may need to try it on a desktop instead.